Jabberwockey/homepage-almanach/content/en/post/crowd/index.md

 ---

 Here we go again!
-Only a few days remain before the crowdfunding campaign of the Aldradach Almanac starts once again.
+The crowdfunding campaign of the Aldradach Almanac started once again.
 Be prepared for lucrative rewards, new stories, many little and big changes and of course the new Camp Companion!

 You can find the campaign here: